 European countries' diverging tax rates have become a subject of tension.
 In negotiations on Ireland's EU/IMF bailout last month, France and Germany wanted Ireland's ultra-low corporation tax rate -- long seen by higher-tax European countries as unfair competition -- to be addressed but Dublin made clear the tax rate was non-negotiable.

 Lagarde, in the interview, acknowledged that all 27 member EU states were unlikely to agree to such a wide-ranging move to coordinate economic policy, with the UK likely to vent fierce opposition, but she said some countries outside the euro zone would be interested.

 I doubt that a coordinated economic governance would be possible with all 27 states.
 Great Britain, for example, disagrees entirely on certain things.
 But that shouldn't hold up all the others, she said.

 Lagarde rejected the idea of issuing common euro zone bonds -- which some European policymakers and analysts say would help ease market concerns about peripheral euro zone debt -- at least until member states have aligned themselves more closely.

 Definitely not at present, she said, when asked under what conditions France would support debt jointly issued by all 16 states.

-Before we introduce euro bonds, we first need a economic governance, she said.
+Before we introduce euro bonds, we first need a

 She also told the newspaper that the French government was committed to lowering its debt and was currently planning to propose a tax reform prior to presidential elections in 2012.